The following is an update of our current situation as of today, April 2, 2021.

-These are uncertain time for all of us to say the least.
+These are uncertain times for all of us to say the least.
 The board and finance committees are making prudent decisions with our Gualala Arts assets.
-If you find that you are in a position to help with the loss of our revenue stream, it would be greatly appreciated.
+If you find that you are in a position to help our revenue stream loss, it would be greatly appreciated.
 We are looking to continue our mission – to promote public interest & participation in the arts since 1961 – well into the future.

 WE make a difference with our choices.

 David Sus Susalla

 Promoting public interest and participation in the arts since 1961

 Donors, Volunteers, Board and Staff all pull together!